google/briolette/docs/design/explainers/technical_overview.md

 - All tokens are minted by the operator
   - and initially transferred to a treasury
-- Tiered expirations allows the treasury to hold or distribute the tokens
+- Tiered expiration allows the treasury to hold or distribute the tokens
 - The tokens are "fiat" currency if the operator is a central bank

 ---